 Ask your preferred storage system and storage software vendors when they will have support for SMI-S. A number of customers I have talked to in the last several months have begun to require SMI-S support on vendors' roadmaps in order to participate in RFPs.
 Ask for more information about what platforms and software components will be enabled, and can this be demonstrated today.

 Start considering where SMI-S enabled devices and fabrics will have a role in your storage environment.
 While it will take another year or more for products to be available universally, it is a good time to consider longer-range plans for storage consolidation and SAN migrations.

-Tip: Vendors pass SMI-S test
+For more information: Tip: Vendors pass SMI-S test

 Tip: SMI-S: What's in it for storage managers?

 Tip: The state of SMI-S

 About the author: Jamie Gruener is a SearchStorage.com expert and the primary analyst focused on the server and storage markets for the Yankee Group, an industry analyst firm in Boston, Mass.
 Jamie's coverage area includes storage management, storage best practices, storage systems, storage networking and server technologies.
 Ask him your storage management questions today.

 Dig deeper on Enterprise storage, planning and management